MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound

-In this section, we present information for how we adapted \modelname~ on downstream tasks.
+In this section, we present information for how we adapted \modelname~on downstream tasks.

-\subsection{Setup for finetuned Tasks}
+\subsection{Setup for finetuned tasks}

 For adapting \modelname~in a finetuned setting, we take the following approach.
-We always trained the model for either 3 or 5, depending on the dataset size.
-We always used a batch size of 32.
 We use a linear warmup of the learning rate over the first half of the first epoch, with a linear decay thereafter to 0.
-To find the learning rate, we did a small grid search generally centered around 1e-5; details in Table~\ref{tab:archdetails}.
+To find the learning rate, we did a small grid search generally centered around 1e-5.
+Our full hyperparameters are shown in Table~\ref{tab:archdetails}.

 When finetuning (and pretraining), we did not use any dropout to make implementation simpler.
 Instead, as a way to apply regularization, we used the same $L_2$ penalty as in pretraining (a weight decay of 0.1), but with respect to the \emph{pretrained} weights.
 This idea was used in \cite{wiese2017neural} among other works, and although it often tends to underperform dropout \cite{lee2019mixout}, it is simple to implement.
-We also randomly resized images (or video frames) to between 100\% and 110\% of the network's size.
-We suspect that additional work in applying other regularization techniques (e.g. AutoAugment \cite{cubuk2018autoaugment}) could improve our results.